argoproj/argo-events/docs/tutorials/02-parameterization.md

         curl -d '{"name":"foo bar", "message": "hello there!!"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example

-and you will an Argo workflow being sprung with name like `webhook-foobar-xxxxx`.
+and you will see an Argo workflow being sprung with name like `webhook-foobar-xxxxx`.

-Check the output of workflow, it should print something like,
+Check the output of the workflow, it should print something like,

          ____________________________
         < Hello There!! from Example >